jlbradley1844/jlbradley1844.github.io/_posts/2018-09-24-concrete-virtues.md

 * Obedience

-This is a virtue in many cultures but is not univerals; it is easily misused by many "honor societies" in the service of enforcement of inegalitarian societies, and frequently abets iniquity.
+This is a virtue in many cultures but is not univeral; it is easily misused by many "honor societies" in the service of enforcement of inegalitarian societies, and frequently abets iniquity.
 In the Baha'i Faith, however, rightful obidience is essentially used in a few different contexts totally distinct from this.
 The more important context is obedience to God's commandments, generally related to self-regulation and self control, virtues of temperance.
-There is also obediencto Baha'i institutions, which is generally more related to appeals to loyalty, unity and other virtues of humanity.
-Ergo, in this situation, one obeys out of recognition of respect for the institution and the individuals working on behalf of the institution.
+There is also obedience Baha'i institutions, which is generally more related to appeals to loyalty, unity and other virtues of humanity.
+Ergo, in this situation, one obeys out of recognition of respect for the institution and perhaps the individual efforts of of those who work of the institution.